jaysoo/jaysoo.ca/_posts/2015-02-03-flux-architecture.markdown

 1. Look at how Flux applies the concepts from CQRS.
 1. Share some thoughts on when Flux is needed.

-A basic understanding of DDD will help, though it is not required.
+Knowledge of DDD is assumed, though the article still provides value without it.
 To learn more about DDD, I recommend this [free ebook](http://www.infoq.com/minibooks/domain-driven-design-quickly) from InfoQ on the subject.

 ## What is Flux?